Printable Page Soybeans News Return to Menu - Page 1 2 3 4 5

 MARKET SUMMARY:

-4 to 5 cents lower; wheat futures are 3 to 4 cents lower.
-The U.S. stock market
+19 to 20 cents lower; wheat futures are 1 to 5 cents lower.
+The U.S. stock

-is mixed with the S&P 10 lower.
-The U.S. Dollar Index is 9 points higher.
-The
+market is weaker at midday with the S&P off 48.
+The U.S. Dollar Index is 20

-interest rate products are mixed.
-Energy trade is mixed with crude off .40
+points higher.
+The interest rate products are firmer.
+Energy trade is mixed

-downside leader.
-Precious metals are weaker with gold 4.00 lower.
+lower.
+Precious metals are weaker with gold off 30.00.

 CORN:

-December chart, the 20-day moving average at $4.17 is support.
-Chart resistance
+short-term.
+On the December chart, support is the 20-day moving average at

 SOYBEANS: